-Log into your Racket account, and tap the Go to my Studio button in the sidebar—or the Create button in the top right through Racket.
+Log into your Racket account, and tap the Make a Racket button in the sidebar—or the Create button in the top right.
 Then, tap Enter the studio to get started.
 Racket will ask to enable your mic—accept it, then you’re ready to record.

 Grab a drink.
 Clear your throat.
 Countdown in your head.
 Then click the mic icon to start recording.

 It’s your stage for the next 9 minutes, as Racket counts down the time left on the clock.
 Say your piece, perform anything you’d like to share.
-And when you’re done, click the stop icon to wrap up the recording and publish it to the web.
+And when you’re done, pause recording, click Publish, add a title and cover photo, and share it with the world.

 How to get the best audio quality in Racket

 You don't need a fancy microphone to record audio in Racket.
-The only things you actually need to use Racket is a phone or computer with a built-in microphone, an internet connection, and 10 minutes or so to record what you have to say.
+All you need to make a Racket is a phone or computer with a built-in microphone, an internet connection, and 10 minutes or so to record what you have to say.

-But a few things can make your Racket recording better.
-First, use headphones when possible, especially when recording with others, to prevent echo and keep out background noise.
-Then, test recording with your headphone and built-in computer mic to see which one sounds better to you—and use that one to record, even if you're listening to the rest of the conversation with headphones or earbuds.
-You can also try recording in a quieter room, and make sure any fans in the room aren't pointing towards your mic.
-Finally, if you have a better mic around—say a USB podcasting mic—use it for the best audio quality.
+A few tips can make your audio sound a bit better.
+Use headphones when possible, especially when recording with others, to prevent echo and keep out background noise.
+Rest recording with your headphone and built-in computer mic to see which one sounds better to you—and use that one to record, even if you're listening to the rest of the conversation with headphones or earbuds.
+Or, try recording in a quieter room, and make sure any fans in the room aren't pointing towards your mic.
+And if you do you have a better mic around—say a USB podcasting mic—you can use it for the best audio quality possible.

 How to switch microphones or mute your mic

-To change mics, click the control panel icon in the lower left corner of the Racket studio.
-There in Chrome, you can pick both your mic and your output speaker—say to listen to the conversation on headphones, if others are joining you in the studio, while using your computer’s built-in mic or a USB podcasting mic to record clearer audio.
-Other browsers may only let you pick your mic; your speakers will remain whatever’s set as default on your computer.
+Click the control panel icon in the lower left corner of the Racket studio, then pick the mic you want Racket to use.
 You could also use the mic options to record line-in audio from instruments or audio software, if you want.
 And you can always switch back to another input source or mic if you want.